tkcranny/fxraw/README.md

 ### `fxraw analyse`

-Inspect a jpeg or raw file to identify what camera settings were used and
+Inspect a jpeg or raw file to identify what camera settings were used and what recipe was likely used.

 ```sh
 $ fxraw analyse DSCF0001.JPG # OR .RAF!